Ram Mandir: Consecration

 The guests were addressed by Chief Minister Yogi Adityanath, RSS Chief Mohan Bhagwat and Prime Minister Modi.
 Modi also spoke of Rama as a symbol of righteousness and unity.

 While Yogi Adityanath's address was steeped in religious fervor, celebrating the Ram Mandir as a victory for faith and perseverance.
 He praised the devotion of millions who contributed to the temple's construction and acknowledged the divine blessings that guided the process.

 Mohan Bhagwat spoke of the Ram Mandir as a symbol of national pride, marking the revival of India's cultural heritage.
 He emphasised the importance of preserving ancient traditions and values in a rapidly modernising world.

 The guest list also included prominent industrialists, scientists, actors, army officers, spiritual leaders and Padma awardees.
 The event was organised by Shri Ram Janmbhoomi Teerth Kshetra.

 None of the four Shankaracharyas of the four cardinal mathas, citing various reasons, took part in the ceremony.
 Sringeri Sharada Peetham issued a denial that its head seer Bharathi Tirtha had expressed some displeasure and called the ceremony a "matter of joy" for all Hindu believers.
 Tirtha blessed the event and sent an administrative officer, Gowrishankar as representative of the matha.
 The head seer of Govardhan Math, Nischalananda Saraswati said that the ceremony deviated from established tradition.
 The head seer of Jyotir Math, Swami Avimukteshwaranand has stated that the ceremony is against Hindu sastras as the temple is still under construction.
 The head seer of the Dwarka Sharada Peetham, Swami Sadanand Saraswati welcomed the ceremony as a "long-awaited moment".
 He said that none of the four Shankaracharyas were angry and that it was not appropriate for them to attend given, the massive crowd expected.

+On 25 November 2025, the temple construction was formally completed with an event called Ram Mandir Dhwajarohan marked by hoisting of the saffron flag, Dharma Dhwaja, atop the temple by PM Modi.
+The ceremony took place on the auspicious day of Vivah Panchami, with the flag, featuring the Sun, ‘Om’, and the Kovidara tree.
+The dignitaries at the event included RSS chief Mohan Bhagwat, Governor Anandiben Patel, and Chief Minister Yogi Adityanath.